 One of our favourite updates has to be ‘highlights’.
 This simple addon suggests curated content for an account to share and is based on their following and actions on the social media platform.

 User ID’s no longer count for replies.
 Yay!
 Unless you get drawn into a long conversation that ends up being nothing to do with you, this is a good thing.

-Accounts can remove the ‘you must be following each other’ rule to allow them to receive DM’s from anyone on Twitter.
+Accounts can remove the ‘you must follow each other’ rule to allow them to receive DM’s from anyone on Twitter.
 This prevents those awkward – “cool I will send you my details via a DM…oh, but you don’t follow me’ twitter conversations.
-Saying that, if you start to get a lot of messages (and we are not talking about those offensive auto DM’s from accounts), you may want to revisit having this option open.
-Twitter are also rolling out a being able to share location information via DM’s.
+Saying that, if you start to get a lot of messages (and we don’t mean those offensive auto DM’s), you may want to revisit having this option open.
+Twitter is also rolling out the ability to share location information via DM’s.
 The reasoning behind this is to allow brands that have multiple locations to give a better customer service experience to their customers.
 You can read more about this update here.

 Open all hours – or not!